oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 ## Prerequisites
 This sample is part of the FPGA code samples.
-It is categorized as a Tier 3 sample that demonstrates a compiler feature.
+It is categorized as a Tier 3 sample that demonstrates an advanced code optimization.

 ```mermaid
 flowchart LR